vijithassar/multiverse-json/README.md

 ## Reference Recursion

-References are resolved through string analysis, so the simplest way to write a renderer or build tool that supports them is with a recursive function that calls itself again when it detects a reference which needs to be resolved.
+References are resolved through string analysis, so the simplest way to write a renderer or compilation tool that supports them is with a recursive function that calls itself again when it detects a reference which needs to be resolved.
 If you'd like to cleanly separate your retrieval of content objects and their rendering into HTML strings, feel free to do some heavy handed array splicing.
 Consider, though, that this specification technically allows for infinite redirecting of content using these references, for which a truly recursive function is actually probably a more robust solution, albeit possibly a bit off-putting architecturally.

 For maximum flexibility, references point specifically to title and content, not to the parent key representing the overall piece of content, because otherwise it would be unclear whether the compiled references should include the title as a section header.